 Completed CEWS worksheets and refund requests can be sent to firstname.lastname@example.org

 The WSIB has created an Adjudicative Approach Document to provide guidance on how WSIB decision-makers will decide whether to allow a COVID-19 claim.
 These claims will be adjudicated on a case-by-case basis to determine whether the worker’s COVID-19 condition is work-related.
 In making this determination, the decision-maker will generally consider a number of factors including:

 - the nature of the worker’s employment and whether this increased the worker’s risk of contracting COVID-19, and

 - whether the worker’s COVID-19 condition has been confirmed.

 The Adjudicative Approach Document explains that the key issue in assessing whether the worker’s COVID-19 is work-related “is whether the worker’s employment duties or requirements were a significant contributing factor in the worker contracting COVID-19.”

 COVID-19 claims costs will be shared

 WSIB costs that are associated with COVID-19-related claims will be “allocated on a Schedule-wide basis,” instead of being allocated at the employer or class level.
-The WSIB says it does not plan to change 2020 premium rates.

 Employers should continue to report all work-related injuries/illnesses within three days